centic9/JGitFS/README.md

 #### Change it

-Implementation should be straightforward, the class `JGitFS` implements the commandline handling, `JGitFilesystem` implements the filesystem interfaces that are neede for simple read-only access as well as some caching, `JGitHelper` encapsulates access to Git, `GitUtils` are local utils for computing commits, ...
+Implementation should be straightforward, the class `JGitFS` implements the commandline handling, `JGitFilesystem` implements the filesystem interfaces that are needed for simple read-only access as well as some caching, `JGitHelper` encapsulates access to Git, `GitUtils` are local utils for computing commits, ...

-Create matching Eclipse project files

-	./gradlew eclipse

 Run unit tests